-You can do the same too by experimenting your favourite ingredients, because after all, taste is subjective, and you will most likely enjoy your own marinade.
+You can do the same too by experimenting your favorite ingredients, because after all, taste is subjective, and you will most likely enjoy your own marinade.

-All these elements will complement each other because salt and black pepper is always essential, while a fat is vital for flavour, but it is the acid which tenderizers the chicken by breaking down fibres, which consequently enables the flavours to settle in.
+All these elements will complement each other because salt and black pepper are always essential.
+At the same time, fat is vital for flavor.
+Still, it is the acid that tenderizes the chicken by breaking down fibers, enabling the flavors to settle in.

 For acid, you can plenty of options such as:

 - Rice vineger

 - White vinegar